 \section{Acknowledgements}

+We are grateful to anonymous NeurIPS reviewers for many helpful comments.
 Ioannis Panageas is supported by a start-up grant.
 Part of this work was done while Ioannis Panageas was visiting the Simons Institute for the Theory of Computing.
 Tuomas Sandholm is supported by the National Science Foundation under grants IIS-1901403 and CCF-1733556.